tonytsheng/DBHUB/ORA/DG_SWITCH/readme.md

 ```
 Switch over replica is complete for ttsora90-rr Reconnect your application to the new primary database.
 You might also want to configure Multi-AZ replication or change the instance type of the new primary to match the old one.
 ```

+## Items to Note
-  - Also note that the ttsora90-rr is now the primary database.
+- The ttsora90-rr is now the primary database.
 [The old read replica]
-  - Note that IP addresses did not switch.
+- The IP addresses did not switch (unlike MultiAZ failover).
 You will have to change the database endpoint.
 Consider using an NLB in front of your databases.
+- Downtime is around 60 seconds.

 ## Sample Logs
 - The output from ins.heartbeat.py: